Coming off the course after another round at Cordova Bay Golf Course last week, Megan Woodland was greeted by nearly everyone she passed.

 “For me, I stay pretty calm on the course and don’t get too mad,” Woodland said.
 “The biggest thing has been reducing the margin of my errors, making me more consistent.”

-Woodland says it with a confident but relaxed tone.
+Woodland says this with a confident but relaxed tone.
 Vikes coach Bryan Carbery, however, can’t help but get excited about Woodland’s development as an elite varsity golfer in Canada.

 “(Woodland) has come so far in three years, is consistently shooting under par, never gives up, and has come from behind for three wins this season, which is a big deal,” he said.